rustysec/rusty-nvim/README.md

     * Inlay hints
     * Code formatting
     * Completions
+    * Lualine integration
 * Which-Key
 * Nvim Surround
 * Lightspeed
 * Lualine + Global status bar
+* Dressing UI
+* Illuminate
+* Lir file manager
+* Focus
+* Cinnamon motions (for fun)
+* Leaf theme (matches kde plasma)

+## Some Configs
+I tried to include most of the user tunable stuff in `init.lua`, there is a `lua/user_config` directory where some things that might be install dependent can go, the `init.lua` in that directory will not be git committed.